 The offer of the ADAM Cup car to contest selected Rally2 events was too good to pass up and he will head to Wales in a bid to learn the car which offers a new driving experience for the Yorkshire man.
 He is excited by the prospect of competing on world-class stages in the nimble steed.

 “We had a small test a few weeks ago but it was simply designed to allow me to get used to the car and the sequential gearbox which is certainly a very new experience for me” says Bilham.

 “I think I will learn a lot more in the first few miles of the legendary Dyfi stage though and whilst I’m a little apprehensive, I’m really buzzing to get going.
 The car handles really well and turns in and stops perfectly.
 It’s a lot closer to an R2 car which is where I want to progress into so this gives me the perfect opportunity to learn my craft without too much pressure.”

 Rally North Wales offers over 42 miles of stages in the Dyfi and Gartheiniog Forest complex and is the first event to utilise the new Rally2WD format.
 Competitors in the two wheel drive section of the event will leave Dolgellau early on Saturday (24th March) before returning to the town for the rally finish at around lunchtime later that day.

-Sam is supported by 2300 Club John Easson Award, Calvert Construction, Reis Motorsport Insurance, The Garage at Stanley Mills, Northern Life Magazine and Gareth Hooper Motorsport Services.
+Sam is supported by Mechanical Solutions, The 2300 Club John Easson Award, Calvert Construction, Reis Motorsport Insurance, DMACK Tyres, The Garage at Stanley Mills and Gareth Hooper Motorsport Services.